PMunch/futhark/README.md

 generates all the Nim definitions.

 ## Basic usage
+A lot of people coming from other wrapping tools start out a bit confused about Futhark.
+With other tools it is common to wrap things into a Nim module first, then import that module into your program.
+This is not the way Futhark is supposed to be used.
+With Futhark you handle your C imports in the `importc` block and just import the module in which you have that block.
+This is to ensure that all defines, configurations, and platform specific things will match up between your code and the C code.
+It is however possible to use Futhark to generate a wrapper, this is detailed in the "Shipping wrappers" section of this README.

 The four main things you need to know to use Futhark is `sysPath`, `path`, `compilerArgs`, and normal imports (the `"stb_image.h"` part in the above example).
 - `sysPath` denotes system paths, these will be passed to Øpir to make sure Clang knows where to find all the definitions.
 This can also be passed with `-d:sysPath:<path 1>:<path 2>` if you want to automatically generate these.
+By default Futhark tries to find the `sysPath` automatically and you don't need to specify this yourself.
-- `path` denotes library paths, these will also be passed to Øpir, but anything found in these paths which is used by the files you have in your project will be wrapped by Futhark as well.
+- `path` denotes library paths, these will also be passed to Øpir, but anything found in these files which is used by anything in the explicitly imported files will be wrapped by Futhark as well.
-- `comppilerArgs` specifies additional flags that should be passed to Clang when parsing the C headers.
+- `compilerArgs` specifies additional flags that should be passed to Clang when parsing the C headers.
 - Files listed in quotes in the importc are equivalent to `#include "file.h"` in C. Futhark will generate all definitions in these files, and if `file.h`